AJK President Condemns Unprovoked Indian Firing Across LoC - UrduPoint

 Five civilians including two innocent women and two kids were injured and public property destroyed as a result of the Indian aggression.

-Describing the growing violations of the 2003 ceasefire agreement by India in recent days as an abortive attempt by the Modi regime to hide its failures in India and the repression in occupied Kashmir, the AJK president appealed to the international community to take cognizance of the Indian attempts of disrupting peace in the region.
+Describing the growing violations of the 2003 ceasefire agreement by India in recent days as an abortive attempt by the Modi regime to hide its failures in India and the repression in occupied Kashmir, the AJK president in statement on Wednesday appealed to the international community to take cognizance of the Indian attempts of disrupting peace in the region.

 He maintained that India would never succeed in its heinous plans because the global community has become aware of its hegemonic designs.